AccessibilityDisney Cruise Line

 Every Disney Cruise Line ship has a Health Center on Deck 1.
 The center is staffed by a doctor and nurse who attend to medical issues for the crew and passengers.
 The Health Center is equipped to deal with emergency issues as well as routine travel maladies.
 (Note: Care provided by the DCL Health Centers is NOT free, you are required to pay for your treatment.)

-The Health Center has common prescription medications on hand such as antibiotics and Epi-Pens, .
-But they do not have the inventory to refill your existing prescriptions nor do they have stocks of niche medications.
+The Health Center has common prescription medications on hand such as antibiotics and Epi-Pens, but they do not have the inventory to refill your existing prescriptions nor do they have stocks of niche medications.
 Again, if you’ve been prescribed something by your own doctor, plan to bring it with you rather than expecting that it can be replenished on the ship.

 In general, I strongly suggest that you bring to the ship as much medication as you’ll need for the duration of your sailing, along with several extra days of meds in case of travel disruptions or delays.
 However, when spending time in port in a non-US country, you should plan to bring only as much medication as you’ll need for the day.
 Again, whenever possible, bring the medication’s original packaging and/or a doctor’s note or a copy of a physical prescription.
 While problems are unlikely, this is very much a better safe than sorry situation.